One World Trade Center

-One World Trade Center, also known as One WTC and as the Freedom Tower, (Note: Although abandoned early in construction, this name is sometimes found in popular usage.) is the main building of the rebuilt World Trade Center complex in Lower Manhattan, New York City.
+One World Trade Center, also known as One WTC and the Freedom Tower, (Note: Although abandoned early in construction, this name is sometimes found in popular usage.) is the main building of the rebuilt World Trade Center complex in Lower Manhattan, New York City.
 Designed by David Childs of Skidmore, Owings & Merrill, One World Trade Center is the tallest building in the United States, the tallest building in the Western Hemisphere, and the seventh-tallest in the world.
 The supertall structure has the same name as the North Tower of the original World Trade Center, which was destroyed in the terrorist attacks of September 11, 2001.
-The new skyscraper stands on the northwest corner of the 16 acre World Trade Center site, on the site of the original 6 World Trade Center.
+The skyscraper stands on the northwest corner of the 16 acre World Trade Center site, on the site of the original 6 World Trade Center.
 It is bounded by West Street to the west, Vesey Street to the north, Fulton Street to the south, and Washington Street to the east.

 The construction of below-ground utility relocations, footings, and foundations for the new building began on April 27, 2006.
 One World Trade Center became the tallest structure in New York City on April 30, 2012, when it surpassed the height of the Empire State Building.
 The tower's steel structure was topped out on August 30, 2012.
-On May 10, 2013, the final component of the skyscraper's spire was installed, making the building, including its spire, reach a total height of 1776 ft.
-Its height in feet is a deliberate reference to the year when the United States Declaration of Independence was signed.
+On May 10, 2013, after the final component of the skyscraper's spire was installed, it reached a height of 1776 ft.
+Its height in feet references the signing of the United States Declaration of Independence in 1776.
 The building opened on November 3, 2014; the One World Observatory opened on May 29, 2015.

-On March 26, 2009, the Port Authority of New York and New Jersey (PANYNJ) confirmed that the building would be officially known by its legal name of "One World Trade Center", rather than its colloquial name of "Freedom Tower".
+On March 26, 2009, the Port Authority of New York and New Jersey (PANYNJ) confirmed that the building would be officially known by its legal name of One World Trade Center, rather than its colloquial name of Freedom Tower.
 The building has 94 stories, with the top floor numbered 104.

-The new World Trade Center complex will eventually include five high-rise office buildings built along Greenwich Street, the National September 11 Memorial & Museum, located just south of One World Trade Center where the original Twin Towers stood, and the World Trade Center Transportation Hub to its east.
-The construction of the new building is part of an effort to memorialize and rebuild following the destruction of the original World Trade Center complex.
+The construction of the new World Trade Center complex has been part of an effort to memorialize and rebuild following the destruction of the original World Trade Center complex.
+Along with One World Trade Center, the new complex also includes three completed high-rise office buildings along Greenwich Street (3 WTC, 4 WTC, and 7 WTC), the National September 11 Memorial & Museum (located just south of One World Trade Center where the original Twin Towers stood), and the World Trade Center Transportation Hub to its east.
+An additional high-rise office building, 2 World Trade Center, is under construction along Greenwich Street, while a high-rise mixed-use tower, 5 World Trade Center, remains in the planning stages for Liberty Street.